dabamos/dmpack/guide/guide.md

 The feed is updated only if new logs have arrived in the meantime, unless option `--force` is passed as an additional argument.

+## Message Queues {#sysn-conf-mqueue}

+In DMPACK v2, message passing is based on ZeroMQ.
+In order to use POSIX message queues from DMPACK v1 in user programs, they have to be enabled first.

+Linux []{#sys-conf-mqueue-linux}

+:   The POSIX message queue file system should already be mounted on
+    `/dev/mqueue` by default.
+Otherwise, run:

+        $ sudo mkdir -p /dev/mqueue
+        $ sudo mount -t mqueue none /dev/mqueue

+    Set the maximum number of messages and the maximum message size to some reasonable values, for example:

+        $ sudo sysctl fs.mqueue.msg_max=32
+        $ sudo sysctl fs.mqueue.msgsize_max=16384

+    The maximum message size has to be at least 16384 bytes.
+Add the settings to `/etc/sysctl.conf` to make them permanent:

+        fs.mqueue.msg_max=32
+        fs.mqueue.msgsize_max=16384

+FreeBSD []{#sys-conf-mqueue-freebsd}

+:   On FreeBSD, make sure the kernel module `mqueuefs` is loaded, and the
+    message queue file system is mounted:

+        # kldstat -m mqueuefs
+        Id  Refs Name
+        522    1 mqueuefs

+    Otherwise, we can simply load and mount the file system:

+        # kldload mqueuefs
+        # mkdir -p /mnt/mqueue
+        # mount -t mqueuefs null /mnt/mqueue

+    To load messages queues at system start, add the module `mqueuefs` to `/etc/rc.conf`, and the file system to `/etc/fstab`:

+        # sysrc kld_list+="mqueuefs"
+        # echo "null /mnt/mqueue mqueuefs rw 0 0" >> /etc/fstab

+    Additionally, we may increase the system limits of POSIX message queues with _sysctl(8)_, or in `/etc/sysctl.conf`.
+The defaults are:

+        # sysctl kern.mqueue.maxmsg
+        kern.mqueue.maxmsg: 32
+        # sysctl kern.mqueue.maxmsgsize
+        kern.mqueue.maxmsgsize: 16384

+    The maximum message size should be at least 16384 bytes.

 # Deformation Monitoring Entities {#entities}

 The data structures of DMPACK are based on the following entities.

 The date and time format used internally is a 32-characters long ISO 8601 time stamp in microsecond resolution, with time separator `T` and mandatory GMT offset, for example, `1970-01-01T00:00:00.000000+00:00`.
 The human-readable output format `1970-01-01 00:00:00 +00:00` is used where reasonable.

 Global coordinates are in longitude/latitude order (east-west/north-south order).

 ## Observation Entities {#observation_entities}